shahbaz-ali/miniBRS/docs/installation.md

             ~$ airflow connections -a --conn_id dropbox_default --conn_type None --conn_login None --conn_password None

-9. **Create Default Variables :** Like default connections `miniBRS` also uses few default variables for its functioning hit copy paste for below command's
+9. **Create Default Variables:** Like default connections `miniBRS` also uses few default variables for its functioning hit copy paste for below command's

     * **config** This is a configuration variable used to customize your workflows